Prabhuvinte Makkal

 Prabhuvinte Makkal is a 2012 Indian Malayalam-language drama film written and directed by Sajeevan Anthikad, and starring Vinay Forrt, Jijoy Rajagopal, Swasika, and Madhu.
 The film discusses the theme of atheism.
+It was debut film of Tovino Thomas.

 Plot

 The film centres around a septuagenarian industrialist called Dayadananda Prabhu.
 He has two sons, Mani and Siddhartha.
 Mani is a confirmed atheist.
 But Siddhartha, in spite of being a physics student, and completing post-graduation in it with high rank, is more into spiritualism and oriental occult.
 Prabhu wants Siddhartha to marry Devika his classmate, and join the same college as lecturer.
 But by this time, Sidhartha is hopelessly enamored by spiritualism and the works of Fritjof Kapra, the Austrian born American physicist.
 He suddenly leaves home to Hrishikesh, the sacred place of Hindus; he is in search of a guru who can teach him Ashtasiddhi (the eight divine yogic powers).